-Whether it’s in accountancy, marketing management, systems analysis, purchasing or banking, many of our graduates go on to enjoy successful and rewarding careers in high-level careers.
+Whether it’s financial management, systems analysis, purchasing or banking, many of our graduates go on to enjoy successful and rewarding careers in high-level careers.
 American Express, BBC, Citibank, Ladbrokes, Numerica and KPMG are just a few of the organisations our alumni are bringing their ambition and ideas to.

 We asked our industry contacts what they look for when employing graduates.
 Here’s some of the advice they gave:

 “Soft skills – the communication, the listening, the team working - are really, really key.
 Graduates need to demonstrate how they’ve acquired some soft skills whether that’s been undertaking a project or demonstrating time management.”
 Vivine Cameron, Education Partnerships Executive, The Chartered Insurance Institute

 The University of Salford grew out of the institutes of the late 19th century that provided a talented, technically proficient and professional workforce to support the UK’s rapidly growing industries.
 In the 21st century, this still holds strong.
 Whilst industry has changed significantly, the need industry-focussed education is equally relevant today.

 We teach the skills that employers need and as a result, our graduates enjoy excellent international career prospects.

 The curriculum across our undergraduate courses balances academic teaching and professional experience, allowing you to apply theory in practice in a way that has been proven to produce highly employable, articulate business professionals who have forged the contacts that will help develop their future careers.